ryankert01/blog/content/post/setup-github-with-git-on-wsl/index.md

 ## Intro

 One of the easiest way to connect your Github account with your git installed on Windows is through [Github Desktop](https://desktop.github.com/).
-Also, this method has a great merit: it's too easy to encounter a bug! lol!
+But, we can't use that on wsl, so we use PAT(personal access token) to resolve this issue!

 ## Steps to setup on Windows 11